bkamapantula/bkamapantula.github.io/_posts/2020-10-24-chart-classification-deep-learning.md

 Due to the custom nature of solutions Gramener creates, some charts tend to be combinations of multiple chart types (ex: bars + area in one chart).
 This prompted us, during the labelling phase, to also solve for the multi-label classification.
 This wasn't well thought of and complicated the data to be classified as other than the actual label.
 Only consolation was that this could be useful as noisy data to avoid overfitting.

 ### Validation
 Here, for all the labelled images I validated the labels and corrected them.
-This took me few days.
+This took me a few days.

 ### Training
 We picked `VGG16` model [using Keras](https://keras.io/api/applications/vgg/#vgg16-function) which is pre-trained on ImageNet dataset.